allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 ![Example algorithm for computing results of OR operation](/img/articles/2021-04-29-how-to-ruin-elasticsearch-performance/list-merging-or.webp)

-The way to merge two sorted lists is straightforward (and it is also the reason for the lists to be sorted in the first place).
+The way to merge two sorted lists in an OR operation is straightforward (and it is also the reason for the lists to be sorted in the first place).
 For each list we need to keep a pointer which will indicate the current position.
 Both pointers start at the beginning of their corresponding lists.
 In each step we compare the values (integer IDs) indicated by the pointers, and add the smaller one to the result list.
 Then, we move that pointer forward.
 If the values are equal, we add the value to the result just once and move both pointers.
 When one pointer reaches the end of its list, we copy the remainder of the second